IT-TALAKA/info/it-talaka-english-statute.md

   7. Confirmation or adoption of the rules of procedure of the extended board in terms of [§ 9](#-9-assessors-and-extended-board-management-board).
   8. Decision on the (non)admission of potential members in the sense of §3c, section 5, who have been rejected by the extended board in the sense of §9.
   9. Establishment and dissolution of working groups.
 The General Assembly may adopt rules of procedure for working groups and/or make further provisions.
 Each working group must have a contact person who keeps the Executive Board and the General Assembly regularly informed about significant activities and developments.
-  10. Election of the auditors according to § 18.
+  10. Election of the auditors according to [§ 18](#-18-election-of-the-cash-auditors).

 # § 14 Convening the General Assembly, Video Conference

 At least once a year, if possible in the last quarter, the ordinary General Assembly shall take place.
 It shall be convened by the Executive Board in accordance with [§ 7](#7-the-executive-board) by giving two weeks' notice in text form, stating the agenda and enclosing the motions available at that time.
 The period shall commence on the working day following the dispatch of the invitation.
 The letter of invitation shall be deemed to have been received by the member if it was sent to the last electronic address notified to the Association by the member in text form.
-The proposal for the agenda is set by the extended board by resolution.
-The dates of the General Assembly should be announced at least 4 weeks in advance, this can be waived in urgent cases.
+The proposal for the agenda is set by the [Extended Board](#-9-assessors-and-extended-board-management-board)by resolution.
+The dates of the [General Assembly](#-13-the-general-assembly) should be announced at least 4 weeks in advance, this can be waived in urgent cases.

 The meeting can also be held as a (partial or) video conference.
 This must already be stated in the invitation.
 It must be carried out without video technology if the majority of the members demands this up to 1 week before the meeting in text form or if the majority of the members present at the (partial or) video conference demands the breaking off of the meeting and the continuation without video technology.
 In this case, a further members' meeting without video technology must be convened within one week and must be held within four weeks of the aborted members' meeting.

 # § 15 Chairmanship, Minutes and Resolutions of the General Assembly

-The General Assembly shall be chaired by a member of the executive board as defined in §7.
+The [General Assembly](#-13-the-general-assembly) shall be chaired by a member of the executive board as defined in [§ 7](#7-the-executive-board).
 If no member of the Executive Board as defined in [§ 7](#7-the-executive-board) is present, the meeting shall appoint the chairman of the meeting.

 The minutes shall be kept by a minute-taker elected by the meeting.

 At the beginning of the meeting, the meeting adopts the agenda.

-Every properly convened General Assembly has a quorum, regardless of the number of members present.
+Every properly convened [General Assembly](#-13-the-general-assembly) has a quorum, regardless of the number of members present.

-The General Assembly shall pass resolutions - unless otherwise stipulated in these Articles of Association - by a simple majority of the valid votes cast; abstentions shall not be taken into account.
+The [General Assembly](#-13-the-general-assembly) shall pass resolutions - unless otherwise stipulated in these Articles of Association - by a simple majority of the valid votes cast; abstentions shall not be taken into account.

 A majority of two-thirds of the valid votes cast is required to amend the Articles of Association (including the purpose of the Association), and a majority of four-fifths of the valid votes cast is required to dissolve the Association.